kascit/face-rekognition/README.md

+> This repository is archived.
+> It is kept as a personal learning and experimentation project and is no longer actively developed.

 # AWS-Based Smart Attendance System using Face Recognition (IoT + Cloud)

 > 📦 This repository contains an **academic, proof-of-concept project** developed as part of a college course.